 The Electrochemical Society was founded in 1902 as a nonprofit, educational organization.
 Even in its early years, the membership included an impressive core of active participants such as Edward Acheson, the original manufacturer of graphite and Herbert Dow, the founder of the Dow Chemical Company.
 Even Thomas Edison was a member.

-The Society’s membership continues to have a profound impact on the global society.
+The Society’s membership continues to have a profound impact on global society.
 Notable members include Intel co-founder Gordon Moore; Allen Bard, who is regarded as the father of modern electrochemistry; and Esther Takeuchi, who invented the battery that powers pacemakers.

 Led by scientists, for scientists

-By joining ECS, you have access to an elite community that can only help you further your research and your career.
-Members take advantage of the vast programs that ECS offers, such as awards, grants, and fellowships in addition to much more.
+By joining ECS, you access an elite community that can help further your research and your career.
+Members take advantage of the many programs that ECS offers, such as awards, grants, and fellowships, in addition to much more.

 Your support brings our community one step closer to the vision of platinum Open Access.
 Free the Science will democratize science, accelerate scientific progress, encourage innovation, and ultimately, help create jobs and identify solutions to pressing global problems.

 In order to join ECS you must hold a bachelor’s degree in natural science or engineering, or seven years’ undergraduate study and relevant work experience in electrochemistry or allied subjects.

 Types of membership

-ECS offers different membership plans to meet the needs of individuals in academia, industry and government.
-Individuals can chose to join for one year, two years, three years, five years, or a life membership.
-All members are required to select a primary division and pay primary division dues; members have the option of selecting a secondary division.
+ECS offers different membership plans to meet the needs of individuals in academia, industry, and government.
+Individuals can chose a one-year, two-year, three-year, five-year, or life membership.
+All members are required to select a primary division and pay primary division dues; members have the option to choose a secondary division.
 The division selections grant rights of each division and/or the opportunity to participate in secondary divisions based on interest.
 Members also have the option of participating in a section based on geographic location; section dues vary as these are governed by individual section bylaws.

 |Membership||Membership Dues||Division Dues||Savings|